LaharI001/Python-Selenium/README.md

  pip install -U selenium
  ```

- I have used chrome browser, so this is for using it with Google Chrome.
+ I have used chrome browser, so this can we used with google chrome
  Then install the chrome browser driver from https://chromedriver.chromium.org/downloads

  For using any other browser, change the webdriver.Chrome() to Webdriver.Firefox(), etc for other browsers and then get their respective browsers.